Mahassine Merabet

-Mahassine Merabet (محاسن المرابط) is a Moroccan actress known for her role as Nilüfer Hatun in Turkish historical fiction series Kuruluş: Orhan.
+Mahassine Merabet (محاسن المرابط; born 24 January 1999) is a Moroccan actress known for her role as Nilüfer Hatun in Turkish historical series Kuruluş: Orhan.

 Early life

 Mahassine Marabet was born in Morocco on 24 January 1999.
-Having spent her childhood in Casablanca, the actress discovered her interest in art and communication at an early age.
+Having spent her childhood in Casablanca, she discovered her interest in art and communication at an early age.
 Having begun her education in Morocco, Marabet completed her bachelor's degree in Media and Communications from Mohammed V University before moving to Turkey to continue her career.

 While continuing her studies in Turkey, she completed a master's degree in Political Science and International Relations at Nişantaşı University.
 Mahassine speaks Arabic, French, English, and Turkish.